WorkOfStan/seablast-dist/README.md

 Edit these two configuration files; then re-run assemble.sh

-Note: the current configuration is in the `conf/phinx.local.php` so that it is automatically NOT commited to git
+Note: the current configuration is in the `conf/phinx.local.php` so that it is automatically NOT commited to Git

 ### Folders, where web can write
 - cache and log (and also e.g. app specific uploads)